amine-chatteli/FEDD-PAGE/README.md

 # FEDD-PAGE
-A feed page with vanilla js !
+A feed page with vanilla js and Ajax !